 As a broad rule, a neighbor is not liable for harm caused by the natural conditions of land.
 If the land lies in such a way that a particular amount of water is dumped onto your backyard every year from rain running off your next-door neighbor's property, it's not legally your neighbor's fault.

-But what if your neighbor landscapes his property so that the amount of water running onto your yard doubles every year?
-Your neighbor would say that the change is still caused by the naturally occurring rain, not his landscaping.
+But what if your neighbor landscapes their property so that the amount of water running onto your yard doubles every year?
+Your neighbor would say that the change is still caused by the naturally occurring rain, not the landscaping.
 But you would probably prefer to take your neighbor's action into account.
-It turns out that three different rules of liability govern situations like this.
+Three different rules of liability govern situations like this:

 Like the common enemy rule, however, states no longer apply this rule in its strictest form.
-States have developed modifications and exceptions and now often judge the behavior of both parties before saddling the upper landowner with the bill.
+States have developed modifications and exceptions and often judge the behavior of both parties before saddling the upper landowner with the bill.
 California, for example, expects that both parties will act reasonably, which includes the duty of the lower landowner to take protective steps.

-If your neighbor acts unreasonably or carelessly with water on his own property in a way that causes water damage to your property, you can sue for compensation for your losses and also ask the court to order the neighbor to stop the action.
+If your neighbor acts unreasonably or carelessly with water on their own property in a way that causes water damage to your property, you can sue for compensation for your losses and also ask the court to order the neighbor to stop the action.

 Insurance in water damage cases is tricky.
-If the water comes into your home from an inside source -- say, from a pipe in the townhouse next door -- your ordinary homeowners' insurance should come into play.
+If the water comes into your home from an inside source—say, from a pipe in the townhouse next door—your ordinary homeowners' insurance should come into play.
 Contact your agent; your company may pay for your damage and then go after whoever caused it for repayment.